-Sports Illustrated's George Dohrmann chatted with Building the Dam's Connor Pelton in the wake of the firing of Craig Robinson, covering both the state of AAU basketball and his thoughts on Oregon State hoops.
+I got a chance to speak with Sports Illustrated's George Dohrmann in the wake of the firing of Craig Robinson, where we covered both the state of AAU basketball and his thoughts on Oregon State hoops.

 Dohrmann followed former Beaver shooting guard Roberto Nelson throughout his high school career while writing his book Play Their Hearts Out, and since has become the go-to national writer for analysis on Oregon State basketball.
 In addition, Dohrmann was also the co-writer of The Dirty Game, an investigation into misconduct inside the Oklahoma State football program.